 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, dementia, diabetes, digestion problems, glaucoma, heart or blood vessel disease, heart failure, heart rhythm problems, high cholesterol, enlarged prostate, stomach or bowel problems, or a history of head injury, heart attack, stroke, seizures, or alcohol addiction.
 Tell your doctor if you smoke or drink products that contain caffeine.
 Tell your doctor if you have phenylketonuria.

 - Do not breastfeed while you are using this medicine.

 - This medicine may cause the following problems:

 - Heart problems or changes in heart rhythm

 - Stomach or bowel problems, including severe constipation

 - Neuroleptic malignant syndrome, which can be life-threatening

 - Liver problems

-- Increased risk of blood clots, including stroke
+- Increased risk of blood clots, including heart attack or stroke

 - Tardive dyskinesia (a movement disorder)